fxsitecompat/www.fxsitecompat.dev/content/docs/2019/pt-and-rid-in-webrtc-simulcast-attributes-are-no-longer-supported.md

 a=simulcast: send 8 recv 9
 ```

-Currently, video calls in *Google Hangouts Meet* are broken due to this change.
+Currently, video calls in *Google Hangouts Meet* and *Whereby* are broken due to this change.

 **Update**: This change has been reverted in Firefox 71 to give services more time to adopt the new behaviour.
 Mozilla developers are planning to redo the change with Firefox 72.

+**Update 2**: The change has been landed again to Firefox 72 after both *Google* and *Whereby* fixed their issue.
+If you run a similar service, please be sure to test it.